 The Protestant Reformation

 As the 16th Century progressed, an increasingly educated populace sought more personal forms of spiritual experience.
 At the dawn of the Enlightened Era, Rome and its doctrines were not always up-to-date with the needs of a country which was rapidly embracing the modern world.
 Education, it seemed, was the catalyst to breaking what some saw as the stranglehold the Catholic Church had over its congregations.
 When Lutheran books began to appear in Scotland, their radical message struck a chord with many of the Scots.
-King James V tried to ban the books, but like a forbidden fruit, this only fueled the curiosity of those seekers of knowledge.
+King James V tried to ban the books, but like forbidden fruit, this only fueled the curiosity of those seekers of knowledge.

 The Reformation ushered in a new brand of intolerant thinking.
 The Catholic Church was labelled as idolatrous and pagan.
 The world suddenly became black and white, where a war was being waged between good and evil.
 Satan and his demons were everywhere, and their mission was to take down good Christians through his emissaries, the witches.
 It was a time of doctrinal insecurity.
 Suddenly the unexplained was no longer explainable and it heightened the fear of witchcraft.
-In 1563 the Scottish Witchcraft Act made both witchcraft and the consulting with witches a capital offense.
+In 1563 the Scottish Witchcraft Act made both witchcraft and the consulting with witches a capital offence.
 However, it was not until the North Berwick Witch trials that the killing really began.

 Scotland in Turmoil

-After Henry VIII, King of England, converted to Protestantism, James V, in urgent need of money to support his Scottish royal court’s extravagant lifestyle, cunningly dipped his toes into the murky water of the Reformation.
+After Henry VIII, King of England converted to Protestantism, James V, in urgent need of money to support his Scottish royal court’s extravagant lifestyle, cunningly dipped his toes into the murky water of the Reformation.
 His goal was to scare the Pope into granting him tax concession, and he was not alone in flirting with Protestant ideas for financial gain.
-Many of Europe’s political elite saw the adoption of the Protestant Faith as a way of bypassing high Papal taxation and seizing the vast clerical wealth within their kingdoms.
+Many of Europe’s political elite saw the adoption of the Protestant faith as a way of bypassing high Papal taxation and seizing the vast clerical wealth within their kingdoms.

 In 1542 James V died, leaving a sole heir, the week-old Mary Queen of Scots.
 Scotland was plunged into a crisis.
 Both England and France saw an opportunity to grab control of the Scottish throne by marrying the young queen.
 England was Protestant, France was Catholic.
 In their bitter power struggle over Scotland, the issue of Scotland’s religion became more than a question of Scotland’s faith, but one of international power politics.
 However, with the young queen having a French mother, the power plays were easily decided.
 The young Mary was sent to France and became the child bride of the Dauphin, heir to the French throne.